CrumrineCoder/testingworkshop/RestfulBooker/README.md

 * If a user authenticates correctly they're able to remove a record from the booking database by ID

 ## Health Check (GET)

+* Check that we get 200 when the db is healthy, and an error when it's not (which I cannot simulate unfortunately)